 If both of these stamps are present, buy the silver without thinking twice.

 Now you know all about Mexican jewelry and its rate.
-While gold has the same price in Mexico and elsewhere, Diamond and Silver are relatively cheap.
+While gold has the same price in Mexico and elsewhere, Diamonds and Silver are relatively cheap.